18F/blogging-guide/pages/publishing-process.md

 reviewers, a blog team member will take responsibility for getting the post approved and published.
 They will:

 - Move it to the `ready to approve` milestone
-- Tag Cat and Gia in the Google Doc draft for approval.
+- Tag Brett and Gia in the Google Doc draft for approval.
 - Add the labels `for review -ocia` and `for review- ocm`.

-Cat and Gia need to actively approve the post before it can be published.
+Brett and Gia need to actively approve the post before it can be published.
 As each person approves the post, a member of the blog team with remove the appropriate `for review` label and will check the boxes in the issue description.
 Our Infrastructure Director, Noah Kunin, must approve any communications regarding cloud.gov, an Authority to Operate (ATO), or security in general.

 If your post is announcing an 18F project that collaborates with an outside agency, or if you're providing an update or more information on